requests-cache/requests-cache/CONTRIBUTING.md

 ## Pull Requests
 Here are some general guidelines for submitting a pull request:

-- If the changes are trivial, just briefly explain the changes in the PR description.
+- If the changes are trivial, just briefly explain the changes in the PR description
-- Otherwise, please submit an issue describing the proposed change prior to submitting a PR.
+- Otherwise, please submit an issue describing the proposed change prior to submitting a PR
-- Please add unit test coverage and updated docs (if applicable) for your changes.
+- Add unit test coverage for your changes
+- If your changes add or modify user-facing behavior, add documentation describing those changes
-- Submit the PR to be merged into the `master` branch.
+- Submit the PR to be merged into the `master` branch

 ## Notes for Maintainers

 ### Releases
-- Releases are built and published to pypi based on **git tags.**
+- Releases are built and published to PyPI based on **git tags.**
 - [Milestones](https://github.com/reclosedev/requests-cache/milestones) will be used to track progress on major and minor releases.
-- GitHub Actions will build and deploy packages to PyPi on tagged commits on the `master` branch.
+- GitHub Actions will build and deploy packages to PyPI on tagged commits on the `master` branch.

 Release steps: